 However, many people fail to understand how crucial it is to present yourself in the best possible light so that your chances of getting picked increase dramatically.
 But how do you write a CV which resonates with the reader?
 Here are some important tips and simple guidelines that will help you write an impressive and job-winning CV/resume.
-We have also tried to mention the best tools or website for building resume for free online.
+We have also tried to mention the best tools or websites for building resumes for free online.

 Read Also: Highest Paying Jobs in Canada

-How to Write CV for Job Application?
+How to Write a CV for a Job Application?

 People see plenty of CVs on almost every website, they read and review them hundreds of times for applications, but finding the best CV formats for a particular job is sometimes difficult.
-This article will provide you with all the detailed information required while searching for ‘how to write a good CV for job application’.
+This article will provide you with all the detailed information required while searching for ‘how to write a good CV for a job application.

 What is a CV?